 There have been a flurry of new job announcements over the last 18 months.
 This is encouraging news for the city of Indianapolis.
 Nearly half have occurred this year and eight alone since April.
 While these new jobs will obviously impact the local labor market, we wondered how this would impact the Indianapolis office real estate market?
 Read on and download the special report for more insight.… Read More

 By Matt Waggoner, Senior Vice President, Tenant Representation

 The workplace is changing…radically.
 For the first time in history, companies have three generations working together with another generation knocking at the door.
 Gone are the days when one size fits all.
-While companies are pondering how they can compete for talent, let… Read More
+While companies are pondering how they can compete… Read More

 The Indianapolis Business Journal recently published its annual lists of the top commercial real estate transactions, and JLL was at the top of each list for 2016.Top Office Leases

 JLL represented 12 of the largest 25 office leases signed in 2016 (totaling nearly 1.2 million square feet), half of which being in the Top-10.
 Even more impressively, JLL brokered the Top-5 deals signed in Class A buildings.
 This is a large increase over… Read More

 Whether you’re looking to expand operations, strengthen your brand presence or attract and retain the best talent, you need a partner that can align deep capabilities back to your vision.
 The focus on space and how that impacts business and work has never been greater.
 JLL’s Project and Development Services works with you to reach the big aspirations living within every new building, renovation, fit-out or design.

 The Indianapolis industrial market wrapped up a record-breaking year with 1.2 million square feet of absorption in the fourth quarter.
 This brings the year-end total to eight million square feet, the highest level of occupancy growth the market has ever achieved in a single year.Net absorption reaches new historical high